firstname.lastname@example.org / (213) 740-1375 / AHF B55E

 Prior to joining the Institute in September 2013, Kamei held positions as USC Dornsife’s Associate Dean for Advanced and Professional Programs; Director of USC Dornsife’s Master of Liberal Studies Program; Senior Vice President for Global Exchange and Executive Director, Los Angeles District Council, of the Urban Land Institute; and Director for Administrative Affairs and Executive Officer of the USC Lusk Center for Real Estate.
 While with the USC Lusk Center, she also was Associate Director of and Adjunct Associate Professor with the Master of Real Estate Development Program in the USC School of Policy, Planning, and Development (now the USC Price School of Public Policy).
 Kamei practiced corporate, real estate, and land use law, serving as regional counsel for Mobil Land Development Corporation and with the international law firm of Paul Hastings.

 She has served on the board of directors of A Community of Friends, a nationally-recognized non-profit affordable housing developer for people with special needs (2012-2014), and as vice president/president-elect of the Association of Graduate Liberal Studies Programs (2012-2013).
-Kamei was recognized for her leadership and service in business, academia, and the community with the “Woman of Courage” Award in 2000 from the Friends of the Los Angeles City Commission on the Status of Women, and is an alumna of the HERS Institute for Women in Higher Education Administration (2009) and Leadership California (2005).
-She served as National Deputy Legal Counsel and a member of the Japanese American Citizens League legislative strategy team which was successful in passing Federal legislation apologizing to and compensating Japanese Americans incarcerated during World War II.
+Kamei was recognized for her leadership and service in business, academia, and the community with the “Woman of Courage” Award in 2000 from the Friends of the Los Angeles City Commission on the Status of Women.
+She is an alumna of the HERS Institute for Women in Higher Education Administration (2009) and Leadership California (2005).